TEF Canada Speaking Practice: The Complete Expression Orale Guide

 How can I practice TEF Canada speaking at home?

-Record yourself describing images and timed monologues, then listen back critically.
-Practice role-play scenarios covering travel, work, and social situations.
-Use a timer to stay within task limits.
-The speaking practice tools at /tef-canada/speaking-practice give you structured feedback without needing a human partner.
+Record yourself doing timed Section A and Section B tasks, then listen back critically for pauses and register.
+Practice question-forming and persuasion across travel, work, and social scenarios.
+The speaking practice tools at /tef-canada/speaking-practice give structured feedback on all five criteria without a human partner.

 Next step